aimms/how-to/C_Language/131-Formulas-as-Data.rst

 Related posts
 -------------

-This blog post is part of the series on Model Edit Functions.
-Other blog posts in this series can be found here:
+This article is part of the series on Model Edit Functions.
+Other articles in this series can be found here:

 #. :doc:`146-value-dynamic-identifier`